menu icon

 Arroz con camarones (Spanish for "rice with shrimp") is a seafood rice dish popular throughout Latin America, especially in coastal regions of Ecuador, Peru, and Colombia.
 Each country has its own variation, but they all feature the combination of tender shrimp and flavorful rice cooked with vegetables and spices.

-Unlike paella, which often includes a wider variety of seafood and uses a specific kind of rice, arroz con camarones uses just shrimp and pantry staples like long grain white rice!
+Unlike paella, which often includes a wider variety of seafood and uses a specific kind of rice, this shrimp dish uses just shrimp and pantry staples like long grain white rice!

 Jump to: